|

 IP Address rules or Enable

 port rules).
-There are seven types

 Protocols

-(Layer 3) protocols.
+and IP (Layer 3) protocols.

-UDP packets.
+and UDP packets.
 All other packets in the IP family will be

 ignored.